steatopygous/svelte-presentation/notes.md

 The **target** field specifies where in the HTML the <App> component will be mounted.
 The default is to replace the entire <body>, but you can use **document.querySelector()** to mount at a specific location.

 The **props** field provides the properties for the top-level tag.
-So, the code here will effectively insert <App name="world"> into the body of our HTML.
+So, the code here will effectively insert <App name="Svelte"> into the body of our HTML.

 ### Components